 Where did the baby name Alaetra come from in 1991?

-Not so with Alaetra!
-In 1991, contestant Alaetra Dorsa appeared on American Gladiators three times before being eliminated.
-Her name debuted in the U.S. baby name data the same year:
+In 1991, contestant Alaetra (pronounced ah-LAY-tra) Dorsa of San Jose, California, appeared on three episodes of American Gladiators before being eliminated.
+The same year, the rare name Alaetra emerged for the first time in the U.S. baby name data:

 • 1993: 6 baby girls named Alaetra